Gellybean/Mathfinder-Bot/presets.md

 -:-

 `number-or-name` The name or index number of the spell.
-When the `expr` value is ignored, it will simply list the spell's info without any character-specific evaluations.
+Use /var List-Spells to get a full list.

-`expr` *optional.*  For this option to work properly, you need:
+`expr` The spell expression.
+For this option to work properly, you need:
  - `CL_CLASSNAME` A stat representing your caster level with the desired class.
  - `MOD_CLASSNAME` An expression representing your spellcasting ability score modifier.